Last Updated March 24th, 2022.

 F. OUR COMMITMENT TO QUALITY CARE

 Myodetox is committed to providing you with high quality care.
-We participate in continuing education to keep our knowledge and skills current and strive to ensure that our patients receive high quality care from this practice.
+We participate in continuing education to keep our knowledge and skills current and strive to ensure that our clients receive high quality care from this practice.

-We also understand that as a patient, you may at times have concerns or complaints about our services.
+We also understand that as a client, you may at times have concerns or complaints about our services.
 We encourage you to communicate your concerns to us or our staff.
 Please tell us if you have a complaint – we value your feedback.
 Please tell us if you have questions about your care, suggestions to improve the delivery of health care in this office, or complaints about any aspect of your treatment.
 We appreciate being part of your health care team and greatly value your feedback.

 We offer this NOTICE TO CONSUMERS: